 - Legumes: Lentils, chickpeas, black beans, kidney beans, pinto beans

-- Dairy and Dairy Alternatives: Milk, yogurt, soy milk, almond milk (fortified), coconut milk (fortified)
+- Dairy and Alternatives: Milk, yogurt, fortified soy milk, almond milk, coconut milk

 Make Sure to Include Healthy Fats